-As highly experienced divorce and family law practitioners, the lawyers at MacLean Law know that when one parent wants or needs to relocate and must therefore either leave children with a custodial parent or take them to the new home as part of their own custodial duties, this can be one of the most emotionally difficult situations that arise.
+As highly experienced divorce and family law practitioners, the lawyers at MacLean Law know that when one parent needs child relocation and must therefore either leave children with a custodial parent or take them to the new home as part of their own custodial duties, this can be one of the most emotionally difficult situations that arise.
 It is often a classic ‘no win’ situation for the child because, either way, time with one of his or her parents may be greatly reduced.

 Not only are child relocation and mobility cases emotionally difficult, they also present significant legal challenges, especially if there is joint or shared custody and/or guardianship or whenever the other parent opposes the move.
 At MacLean Law, we understand all the emotional, financial, and legal hurdles involved in these complex child and parent relocation and mobility cases and can help you regardless of whether you are seeking the relocation or are opposing it.

 The federal Divorce Act, which allows for custody orders when parents are married, has one set of rules for relocation.
 BC’s Family Law Act, on the other hand, establishes sometimes conflicting rules for relocation that apply to both married and unmarried parents–and different rules that apply to the move depending on whether a parent has guardianship and has spent equal time with the child prior to the move.

 CANADA’S DIVORCE ACT REGARDING CHILD RELOCATION, MOBILITY, AND MOVING AWAY

 The leading authority on the test to be applied to relocation, child mobility, or child move-away cases is Gordon v.
 Goertz, 2 S.C.R.
 27. The test comprises a two-step process: